 • The shoe rack keeps shoes off the floor and is also place to tuck toiletries and small toys and electronics.

-Essential Travel Bags To Pack It All In
+A Smartly Designed Travel Bag To Pack It All In

 It takes up next to no room and is handy for so many things: Shopping, carrying a picnic lunch or packing damp bathing suits to go home.